-If you would like us to update or correct your information, or if you have any questions or concerns about the IESO's privacy practices, your personal information or the administration of the Freedom of Information and Protection of Personal Information Act (FIPPA), please contact us at:
+If you would like us to update or correct your information, or if you have any questions or concerns about the IESO's privacy practices, your personal information or the administration of the FIPPA, please contact us at:

 Independent Electricity System Operator